German military missing over 60,000 rounds of ammunition | DW | 17.07.2020

 More missing from unit with far-right ties

-This figure excludes some 48,000 rounds that went missing from the army's elite Special Commando Forces (KSK) unit, which recently came under fire after right-wing extremism was uncovered among its ranks.
+This figure excludes some 48,000 rounds that went missing from the army's elite Special Forces Command (KSK) unit, which recently came under fire after right-wing extremism was uncovered among its ranks.

 Read more: Opinion: A final reprieve for Germany's elite army force